MCP Server

 run_topological_sweep

-Execute the full Pulsar pipeline: imputation → PCA → Ball Mapper → cosmic graph, all from inline YAML config.
+Execute the full Pulsar pipeline: imputation → projection → Ball Mapper → cosmic graph, from inline YAML or a session’s active config.
 Returns structured JSON with metrics and experiment diff.
 Config persistence is opt-in.
 Results cached per session.

 generate_cluster_dossier

-Pairwise statistical tests (Welch’s t-test, Kolmogorov-Smirnov, Cohen’s d, effect sizes) between clusters.
+Pairwise statistical tests (Welch’s t-test, Kolmogorov-Smirnov, Cohen’s d, effect sizes) between two cached clusters.
 Answers “Are these really different, or just noise?”

 export_labeled_data

-Return your original dataframe with discovered cluster labels attached.
+Return your original dataframe with labels from a specific cluster_assignment_id emitted by generate_cluster_dossier.
 Ready for downstream analysis, visualization, or handoff to domain experts.

 recommend_preprocessing